A new Start

 We connect with survivors through in person and online outreach efforts to offer support and services.
 Through outreach we build trust and create an opportunity for survivors to make a new start.

-We promote hope and healing through our trauma informed programs: Rise, Reach and Reset.
+We promote hope and healing through our trauma informed programs: Restore and Reach.
 We provide trauma informed therapy, case management and supportive housing programs.

 “Trafficking in persons,” “human trafficking,” and “modern slavery” are umbrella terms—often used interchangeably—to refer to a crime whereby traffickers exploit and profit at the expense of adults or children by compelling them to perform labor or engage in commercial sex.
 When a person younger than 18 is used to perform a commercial sex act, it is a crime regardless of whether there is any force, fraud, or coercion.